BuyMyBeard/shady/README.md

 void main(void) { mainImage(fragColor, FlutterFragCoord()); }
 ```

-Then, when defining your `ShadyShader`, flag it using the parameter `shaderToy` to automatically add and wire the listed uniforms such that it mostly works.
+Then, when creating your `Shady` instance, flag it using the parameter `shaderToy` to automatically add and wire the ShaderToy uniforms.
+The supported uniforms will then automatically be updated the same way as they are on ShaderToy.

 ```
-ShadyShader(
-  key: 'myStShader'
+Shady(
-  asset: 'assets/shaders/myShaderToyShader.frag'),
+  assetName: 'assets/shaders/myShaderToyShader.frag'),
   shaderToy: true,
 ),
 ```

 Only the ShaderToy uniforms listed are supported, and the only supported data type for channels is 2D textures (`sampler2D`).

-`iMouse` might be supported at some point somehow.
+`iMouse` might be supported at some point somehow using some widget some way.

 ## Additional information

-The `example` app is a gallery of various shaders sourced from elsewhere.
+The `example` has a gallery of various shaders.
 Have a look for inspiration and such.